 In analyzing the signal levels, I determined that the goal of the design would be to leave signal levels above about 10 MHz unaffected, but reduce the signals below 8 MHz or so by 10-15dB.
-This amount of attenuation (about 2 "S" units) would significantly reduce the amount of RF energy entering the A/D converter at these frequency (about 2 "bits" worth) but analysis of the noise floor and signal levels at these lower frequencies indicated that I would still be able to hear the noise floor.
+This amount of attenuation (about 2 "S" units) would significantly reduce the amount of RF energy entering the A/D converter at the lower end of the frequency range (about 2 "bits" worth) but analysis of the noise floor and signal levels at these lower frequencies indicated that I would still be able to hear the noise floor.

 The diagram of this filter is shown below:

 As tested on a spectrum analyzer, the insertion loss is 12-13dB from DC to about 4 MHz at which point it gradually drops to about 2dB at 11 MHz and then dropping to less than 1dB by 30 MHz.
-When doing an "A/B" comparison with and without the filter on the KiwiSDR, the waterfall above 10 MHz looked unchanged by the signal below about 7 MHz were much less "bright" - and most importantly, the occasional "OV" indications on the S-meter pretty much stopped appearing altogether.
+When doing an "A/B" comparison with and without the filter on the KiwiSDR, the waterfall above 10 MHz looked unchanged, but the signals below about 7 MHz were much less "bright" - and most importantly, the occasional "OV" indications on the S-meter pretty much stopped appearing altogether.

 The components for construction of this filter aren't critical: The capacitors are high-stability NP0 (a.k.a.
-C0G) ceramic types while L1-L3 are wound using 30 AWG enameled wire with L1 and L2 having 15 turns and L3 having 12 turns on T37-2 toroidal cores.
-L4 is a an inexpensive molded inductor, and its value can be anything from 2.2 to 3.3 uH, or one could make it by winding 25 turns on the same T37-2 toroidal cores as used for L1-L3.
+C0G) ceramic types while L1-L3 are wound using 30 AWG enameled wire with L1 and L2 having 15 turns and L3 having 12 turns on T37-2 toroidal cores, respectively.
+L4 is a an inexpensive molded inductor and its value can be anything from 2.2 to 3.3 uH, or one could make it by winding 25 turns on the same type of T37-2 toroidal cores as used for L1-L3.